Thera Bear

 A home integrated physical therapy system for kids

-Skills Used: Sketching, User Research, Physical Prototyping, Solid Works Surfacing, Keyshot.
+Skills Used: Sketching, User Research, Physical Prototyping, Solid Works, Keyshot.

 Current System User Mapping